Prevalence and determinant factors of depression and anxiety in people with chronic kidney disease: a Moroccan cross-sectional study

 Conclusion: according to this study depression and anxiety are strongly related to eGFR.

-The chronic kidney disease (CKD), defined as abnormalities of the kidney´s structure or function, present for more than 3 months with implications for health [1], is a major health problem which negatively affects patients´ social, financial, and psychological well-being [2,3].
-Indeed patients affected with this chronic illness are highly susceptible to emotional problems because of the chronic stress related to disease burden, dietary restrictions, functional limitations, associated chronic diseases, adverse effects of medication, changes in self-perception, and fear of death [4].
+The chronic kidney disease (CKD), defined as abnormalities of the kidney´s structure or function, present for more than 3 months with implications for health [1], is a major health problem that negatively affects patients´ social, financial, and psychological well-being [2,3].
+Indeed, patients affected with this chronic illness are highly susceptible to emotional problems because of the chronic stress related to disease burden, dietary restrictions, functional limitations, associated chronic diseases, adverse effects of medication, changes in self-perception, and fear of death [4].

 In 2017, the Global Burden Disease (GBD) kidney disease collaboration study [5], showed that the number of cases of CKD worldwide (all stages combined) is 697.5 million (95% uncertainty interval (UI): 649.2 million - 752.0 million).
 The global prevalence of CKD has been estimated at 9.1% (95% UI: 8.5% - 9.8), with stages 1-2 accounting for 5.0% (95% UI: 4.5% - 5.5%), stage 3 representing 3.9% (95% UI: 3.5% - 4.3%), stage 4 representing 0.16% (95% UI: 0.13% - 0.19 %), and stage 5 representing 0.07% (95% UI: 0.06% - 0.08%) [5].